 Nab the perfect pumpkin at one of these nearby patches.

-RELATED: The Great Pumpkin Train and More Halloween Train Rides in New Jersey
+RELATED: The Great Pumpkin Train and More Halloween Trains in New Jersey

 Visit a local petting zoo to get some face time with the animals.